 On guard band signalling, OMAF relies on the signalling that is part of the region-wise packing (RWP) syntax, while in JCTVC-AB1005-v1, the syntax of the RWP SEI message does not include guard band signalling, and the cubemap projection (CMP) SEI message includes a guard band syntax (although it is called padding) that is different from that in OMAF.

-Also, it should be noted that there some are issues in JCTVC-AB1005-v1 regarding padding or guard band signalling for CMP, as described below.
+Also, it should be noted that there some are issues in JCTVC-AB1005-v1 regarding padding or guard band signalling for CMP, as described below:

 The pictureWdith and pictureHeight (of the monoscopic projected luma picture) in the CMP equations should not count any padded samples.
 Therefore, when the RWP signalling is not present, in which case the size of the projected picture is not signalled, the size of the projected picture needs to be derived based on the CMP padding syntax.
 The width of the projected picture should be set equal to the width of the cropped output picture minus the total number of columns of padded samples, and the height should be set equal to the height of the cropped output picture minus the total number of row of padded samples, and there needs to be a constraint to require that all the remaining samples of the cropped output picture (i.e., excluding all the padded samples) shall exactly form a rectangle, which is the projected picture.

 When the RWP signalling is present for CMP, there needs to be a constraint that no packed region shall contain any padded sample.

+The semantics of the CMP padding parameters are not clear, e.g., when cmp_padding_type is equal to 2 or 3, and the entire semantics of cmp_padding_chroma_sample_range_minus1 (e.g., regarding the position of the padded samples).
+Also the naming of the syntax element cmp_padding_chroma_sample_range_minus1 is a bit strange.
+Why chroma?
+So the padding here has nothing to do with luma?

-Specifications for the above derivation of the size of the projected picture and the constraints are currently missing.
+Specifications for the above derivation of the size of the projected picture, the constraints, and clear semantics of the CMP padding parameters are currently missing.

 The above issues can be resolved by adding guard band padding signalling into the RWP syntax, same as in OMAF, and relying on that for providing support of guard band padding, i.e., remove the padding signalling from the CMP SEI message syntax.
-These are therefore proposed.
+However, on the other hand, it is believed that it'd be beneficial to allow support of simple padding for CMP without the need of supporting the RWP signalling.

+Therefore, a simple padding scheme for CMP is proposed that can be applied when RWP signalling is not present.
+Specification texts for resolving the above-mentioned issues are also provided.

 On units of sizes in RWP